 I currently have financial relationships with other individuals or organizations that might be mentioned on the blog:

-- KaiNexus (as an employee and a shareholder)
+- KaiNexus (as a contractor and a shareholder)

 - Lean Enterprise Institute (as a former employee and current faculty member)

-- Productivity Press / CRC Press (as an author and recipient of review copies of books)
+- Productivity Press / CRC Press (as an author)

 Past or current advertisers include:

 - Stiles Associates

 - Creative Safety Supply

 - Lean Learning Center